 Value: $1.9 billion

 Roche’s sale of a 16 per cent stake in its American biotechnology company Genentech was the largest IPO in the industry’s history.
 Controlled by the Hoffmann and Oeri families, the Switzerland-based holding company had made significant investments in Genentech since founding, then purchased a controlling interest in 1990.
-However, Genentech’s 1999 IPO may have largely been about optics.
-Roche had bought the entire company earlier that year and was seemingly selling off just enough shares to maintain Genentech’s independently traded status, possibly to quell jittery US investors who were fearful Roche would adopt an overly hands-on approach.
-Nearly a decade later, Roche bought the company outright through its remaining shares for $43.7 billion.
+However, Genentech’s 1999 IPO may have largely been about optics. had bought the entire company earlier that year and was seemingly selling off just enough shares to maintain Genentech’s independently traded status, possibly to quell jittery US investors who were fearful would adopt an overly hands-on approach.
+Nearly a decade later, bought the company outright through its remaining shares for $43.7 billion.

 Year of IPO: 2008